cms0008/dh-memoir/_sources/part1-1.md

 ````{div}
 ```{sidebar}
-Sidebar: I recently read [an article from 2023](https://www.washingtonpost.com/parenting/2023/07/11/day-in-the-life-tiktok-babies/) that goes over how some “momfluencers” justify sharing their kids’ lives online before they can consent with something like, “They’ll be glad someday that they can look back on all this.”
+I recently read [an article from 2023](https://www.washingtonpost.com/parenting/2023/07/11/day-in-the-life-tiktok-babies/) that goes over how some “momfluencers” justify sharing their kids’ lives online before they can consent with something like, “They’ll be glad someday that they can look back on all this.”
 And my first thought was, “But why does that necessitate putting it online when you can just get a giant external hard drive?”
 And then I remembered this project and went, welp, I guess I’m glad that I’m only exploiting myself.
 ```
 ````